mpaviotti/mpaviotti.github.com/_posts/2022-11-22-axiom-of-choice.markdown

 For example, as you will see, it is indeed true that the axiom of choice is connected with the existential quantifier, it is not true, however, that we cannot pick an element out of the existential because the logic is classical.

-The problem is that
+In my mind there are two problems: the first is that

 > the existential quantifier does not ensure there exists **one** element with a particular property in the domain of discourse

+and the second is that

+> we would need to create a infinite proof that uses Existential Instantiation for each element of the indexing set

-But in order to fully understand what is going on we need to be more precise.
+However, in order to fully understand what is going on we need to be more precise.
 So first let's begin with what is the axiom of choice.

 ### The axiom of choice (AC)